zguesmi/text2speech/README.md

         voice: <voice name>
         latency: <value>

-You can keep voice and latency values empty the app will use default values.
+You can keep voice and latency values empty the app will use default values ("ap" as voice and 1.0 as latency).

 ![screenshot](./images/screenshot-1.png)